my0373/therecklessengineer.co.uk/src/posts/a-simple-post.md

 ---
-title: An open letter to a new photographer.
+title: An open letter to my niece as photographer starting out.
-metaTitle: An open letter to a new photographer
+metaTitle: An open letter to my niece as photographer starting out.
-metaDesc: An open letter to a new photographer.
+metaDesc: An open letter to my niece as photographer starting out.
 date: 2019-06-18
 tags:
   - photography
   - what camera should I buy
   - An open letter to a new photographer
   - beginner photographer
+  - An open letter to my niece as photographer starting out.
 ---
 \
 If you have made it to this site, please, please read this before you take any advice on the internet too seriously. \